ghc/ghc/docs/users_guide/runtime_control.rst

     get collected.

     Specifying 1 generation with ``+RTS -G1`` gives you a simple 2-space collector, as you would expect.
-In a 2-space collector, the :rts-flag:`-A` option specifies the *minimum* allocation area size, since the allocation area will grow with the amount of live data in the heap.
-In a multi-generational collector the allocation area is a fixed size (unless you use the :rts-flag:`-H` option).
+In a 2-space collector, the :rts-flag:`-A ⟨size⟩` option specifies the *minimum* allocation area size, since the allocation area will grow with the amount of live data in the heap.
+In a multi-generational collector the allocation area is a fixed size (unless you use the :rts-flag:`-H [⟨size⟩]` option).

-.. rts-flag:: -qg <gen>
+.. rts-flag:: -qg ⟨gen⟩

     :default: 0
     :since: 6.12.1